truenas/documentation/content/_includes/FeedbackWindow.md

 Click between the different tabs at the top of the window to see different options for your specific feedback.

-### Rate this page
+{{< expand "Rate this page" "v" >}}
 Use the **Rate this page** tab to quickly review and provide comments on the currently active TrueNAS user interface screen.
 You can include a screenshot of the current page and/or upload additional images with your comments.
+{{< /expand >}}

-### Report a bug or Suggest an improvement
+{{< expand "Report a bug or Suggest an improvement" "v" >}}

-Use **Report a bug** or **Suggest an improvement** tabs to notify the development team when a TrueNAS screen or feature is either not working as intended or can be evolved with new functionality or made easier to use.
+Use **Report a bug** or **Suggest an improvement** tabs to notify the development team when a TrueNAS screen or feature is either not working as intended or can be evolved with new functionality.
-For example, report a bug when a middleware error and traceback appears while saving a configuration change or enter an improvement suggestion when a form can be configured in fewer clicks.
+For example, report a bug when a middleware error and traceback appears while saving a configuration change or enter an improvement suggestion when a feature can be configured in fewer clicks.

 Both bug reports and improvement suggestions are created in the publicly-visible [TrueNAS Jira project](https://ixsystems.atlassian.net/jira/software/c/projects/NAS/) and have the same reporting fields.

 Enter a descriptive summary in the **Subject**.